 EXPECTATION: These papers will be graded on a Pass/Fail basis.
 The papers are expected to be thoughtful, thorough, and well written.
 Furthermore, the paper should follow standard grammar and spelling and that you proofread your work.
 Papers that are complete and well-written will pass.
 Failing papers must be re-written and re-submitted.
 If you need assistance in identifying or processing an experience, please see Drs.
 Michelfelder, Kuczewski, or McCarthy.

 This requirement can be an opportunity for you to show your ability to reflect, write, and wrestle with important issues in a respectful manner on a topic crucial to patient care.
 Although the paper is not due until April 11, 2018, it is not too early to begin to consider some of the end of life situations you may have encountered during your clinical rotations.

 GRADING: The papers are graded on a Pass/Fail basis.
 Papers that are complete and well-written will pass.
 Failing papers must be re-written and re-submitted.

 DUE DATE: Papers are due April 11, 2018 at 4:00pm.
 Failure to meet the deadline will result in a grade of "FAIL."
 No exceptions will be made.
 A remediated "Fail" will be reported as "P*."

 Email your paper in Word document format to email@example.com by 4pm on April 11, 2018.
-Please name your doc file with your LAST NAME and indicate whether your paper is the Ethics Case (ethics) or Spiritual Care (spirit) assignment (ex.
-Bob Johnson's ethics case paper: Johnson-ethics.doc)
+Please submit paper file as: LAST NAME-Ethics (ex.
+Doe-ethics.doc)